emfcamp/Website/templates/about/accessibility.md

 ## Accessible toilets/showers

-Our two main toilet/shower locations will have fully accessible toilet/shower cabins which can be accessed with a RADAR key.
+Our two main toilet/shower locations will have fully accessible toilet/shower cabins which can be accessed with a [RADAR key](https://www.disabilityrightsuk.org/radar-keys).
+Please talk to the Info and Help team during the event if you require a key.

 Our composting toilet locations will have accessible plastic toilets with a code lock.

 ## Captions